alexmaco/rust-workshop/DAY_1.md

 #### Unrecoverable errors (panic!)

-- when **panic!** is called, the program prints an error message, does some cleanup and quit
+- when **panic!** is called, the program prints the error message, does some cleanup and quits
 - panic can be called directly by our code or indirectly by other code that we call
-- by default the stacktrace of the program is not displayed at panic; it can be enabled with:
+- by default the stacktrace of the program is not displayed on panic; it can be enabled with:
   - `RUST_BACKTRACE=1 cargo run`
 - similar to **assert** in other languages